 Depending on the area your farm is in, a local Rural Electrification Association (REA) or electricity distribution company might be your power providers.
 REAs operate in rural communities within a specific geographic boundary.
 Some REAs share system access with a distribution company.

 Before you can get electrical service from your local REA, you will have to enter into a Member Service Contract.
-As a member of an REA, you have a choice in how you purchase your electricity.
-You can purchase your electricity at the REA’s regulated rate for the amount outlined in a contract, or you can choose an electricity marketer operating in your area.
-All REA members are free to purchase electricity services from a retailer of their choice.
+As a member of a REA, you might have a choice in how you purchase your electricity:

 The Alberta Federation of Rural Electrification Associations (AFREA) website lists the contact information for the member Rural Electrification Associations.
 The following REAs are not members of the Alberta Federation of Rural Electrification Associations:

 - Armena REA Ltd.,

 - Lakeland REA Ltd.,

 - West Wetaskiwin REA Ltd.,

 - Zawale REA Ltd.

 Setting up electricity with a REA

 1. Call your local REA at least two weeks before you take possession of your property.